haarts/showme/README.md

 $ ./fetcher your-video-root-directory
 ```

-Based on the required directory structure it will:
+Based on the required directory structure and the WebM files it contains it
+will:
 # create a bunch of JSON files containing show information.
 # creates a subdirectory for every episode.
 # creates, in every directory, an `index.html`.